digitalocean/container-blueprints/DOKS-CI-CD/README.md

 The command includes the following flags:

-- `--region` - region name where the registry is going to be provisioned.
+- `--region`: Specifies the region name to provision the registry in.
 You can list all the available regions via the `doctl registry options available-regions` command.
-- `--subscription-tier` - subscription tier to use.
+- `--subscription-tier`: Specifies the subscription tier to use.
 You can list all the available tiers via the `doctl registry options subscription-tiers` command.
-The example above uses the `starter` tier which is free to use.
+The example above uses the `starter` tier, which is free to use.

-After completion, you should have a new private Docker registry created.
-Verify that the Docker registry was created successfully.
+Then, run the following command to verify that the registry was created successfully.
 Make sure to replace the `<>` placeholders accordingly in the following command:

 ```shell
 doctl registry get <YOUR_DOCKER_REGISTRY_NAME_HERE>